K5rovski/MultiGame/README.md

 ```
       if the pictures on the two selected cubes are the same and both of them don't have a Parther
-      so far, this sets theTodelete flag of the second selection,
+      so far, this sets the Todelete flag of the second selection,
       sets the partner of both cubes, and deselects them.
 ```csharp